 Leave the Phone Off In the Morning

-The way you start your morning determines the rest of your day.
-Begin the habit today of leaving your phone off for the first 30 minutes to an hour after you wake up.
+The way you start your morning determines the rest of your day, so why not leave your phone off for the first 30 minutes to an hour after you wake up.

 Take time to enjoy some self-care activities like working out or journaling before you bombard your mind with all of the online negativity and information overload.
 Read Why I Start My Day Without Technology linked below.

 Join The Peaceful Mom Community HERE to print your 7 Day Digital Detox Checklist!

 (If you’re already a subscriber, you can find the link in your welcome email.)

 Going through the 7 Day Digital Detox once will probably not be enough, and if you’re like most people, you will simply read this information and never take action on it.

 May I encourage you to take at least one step right now by bookmarking, pinning or saving this post to Facebook or Pinterest then setting a reminder notification one month from now to check in with yourself.

 Pin or Bookmark This Post & Schedule a Check-Up.

 And if you know anyone who might be helped by this list, you can share it using the share buttons at the top of the post.

 Leave and comment and let me know if you will be joining me for the digital detox.